 - Data analytics

 - Integration with app marketplace

 - Hardware and software coupling

-There are many integrated POS systems in the markets, and you will find that each system has its own strength.
-While one has robust employee management functions, another focuses on CRM.
+There are many integrated POS systems on the market and you will find that each system has its own strength, depending on what you need it to do.
+For example, while one might have robust employee management functions, another could be more focused on CRM.

-The convergence of so many functions in one place obviously makes a strong case for an integrated POS system as opposed to the hassle of managing multiple systems in addition to a standalone POS terminal.
-In particular, an integrated POS system scores over a non-integrated POS system in the following aspects.
+The convergence of so many functions in one place obviously makes a strong case for using an integrated POS system, as opposed to the hassle of managing multiple systems in addition to a standalone POS terminal.
+In particular, an integrated POS system scores over a non-integrated POS system in the following aspects:

 |Integrated POS systems||Non-integrated POS systems|

 |Payment processor speaks to POS||Payment processor does not speak to POS|